preetisawant/cloud-foundry/monitoring.md

   ```
   {: screen}

-9. Wait few minutes till the camelot pod has been recreated with new values.
+9. Wait few minutes till the appropriate pod in namespace `monitoring` has been recreated with new values.

 ## Launching the monitoring consoles